sonnxnew0612/MeloNX-Custom-Build/Compile.md

 3. Make sure `Ryujinx.SDL2.Headless.dylib` is set to `Embed & Sign` in the General settings for the Xcode project

 4. Signing & Capabilities
-    Change your 'Team' to your Developer Account (free or paid) and change Bundle Identifier to<br>
+    Change your 'Team' to your Developer Account (free or paid) and change Bundle Identifier to `com.*your name*.MeloNX`
-    `com.*your name*.MeloNX`

 6. Build and Run